sezanzeb/input-remapper/readme/usage.md

 It is also possible to use an analog output with an input combination.
 This will result in the analog axis to be only injected if the combination is pressed

+## Wheels

+When mapping wheels, you need to be aware that there are both `WHEEL` and `WHEEL_HI_RES` events.
+This can cause your wheel to scroll, despite being mapped to something.
+By fiddling around with the advanced settings when editing one of your inputs, you can map the "Hi Res" inputs to `disable`.

 # External tools

 Repositories listed here are made by input-remappers users.
 Feel free to extend.
 Beware,